ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 ----------------------------

-When managing a system with macOS Monterey 12, macOS Ventura 13 or above over SSH, one might encounter the following error:
+When managing a system with macOS Monterey 12, macOS Ventura 13 or above over SSH, the following error can occur:

   .. error::
         "eDSPermissionError" DS Error: -14120 (eDSPermissionError)